nixon-voxell/apu_rmct/literature.typ

   - Adversarial skill embeddings (ASE)
 */

+=== A Brief History of Deep Learning

+=== Using Deep Learning to Drive Character Animation
+// Learned motion matching
+// KNN for motion matching

 The key idea of using neural networks is to attempt to generalize the problem and solve the scalability issue of many traditional animation systems.

-== The Hybrid Approach
-/*
-Hybrid Approach

-- KNN for motion matching
-- Learned motion matching
-*/

 = Methodology